arkadijs/cf-docker-broker/README.md

 The prototype is tested on Google Compute Engine and Amazon Web Services.

 Create a new VM that will host the broker, `f1-micro` or `t2.micro` is good enough.
 There are two options to forward traffic to CoreOS instances: HAProxy and GCE network load-balancer - more on that below.
-To use GCE load balancer give the VM read-write access to the GCE project Compute resources.
+To use GCE load-balancer give the VM read-write access to the GCE project Compute resources.
 Via UI: press _Show advanced options_ on the right top of _New instance_ screen.
 Under _Project Access_ below, check _Enable Compute Engine service account_ and select _Read Write_ in _COMPUTE_ combo.
 Alternatively, supply `--service_account_scopes=compute` to `gcutil`.

 `cd coreos/` and edit CoreOS cluster scripts.
 On GCE, edit `coreos-common.sh`, launch CoreOS cluster with `./coreos-start.sh`.
 On AWS, edit `cloudformation.template` and launch CoreOS cluster with `./coreos-start-aws.sh`.

 The CoreOS itself will be ready in a minute, so that you could use `etcdctl` and `fleetctl` immediately.
-But, on GCE only, wait some 10-20 minutes before you _ssh_ to the nodes, as we pre-seed required docker images via `systemd` service (see `coreos/cloud-config.yml`), but due to some init sequence peculiarities _ssh keys_ are not imported from project's metadata by Google user management daemon until this process is done.
+But, on GCE (only), wait some 10-20 minutes before you _ssh_ to the nodes, as we pre-seed required docker images via `systemd` service (see `coreos/cloud-config.yml`), but due to some init sequence peculiarities _ssh keys_ are not imported from project's metadata by Google user management daemon until this process is done.

 Configure `broker.v2.backend = 'coreos'` in  `grails-app/conf/Config.groovy` together with the rest of required attributes, then run: